-Dr. Shapiro is a physician-scientist who remains active clinically and at the bench.
-His lab’s research is focused on novel molecular pathways of inflammation, tissue destruction and host defense in COPD, infectious diseases, vascular disease and lung cancer.
-This has led to several new potential therapies that are in clinical trials.
-He is the author of over 230 peer-reviewed manuscripts, chapters, and reviews.
+Dr. Shapiro is a physician-scientist who remains active clinically and at the lab bench.
+His research is focused on novel molecular pathways of inflammation, tissue destruction, and host defense in chronic obstructive pulmonary disease (COPD), infectious diseases, vascular disease, and lung cancer.
+His efforts have led to several new potential therapies that are in clinical trials.
+He is the author of more than 230 peer-reviewed manuscripts, chapters, and reviews.
 In addition, Dr. Shapiro was the editor-in-chief of the American Journal of Respiratory Cell and Molecular Biology and serves on several editorial boards, including the Journal of Clinical Investigation.
 Dr. Shapiro also served on the advisory committee of the National Heart, Lung, and Blood Institute and currently serves as a member of the U.S. Food and Drug Administration’s Pulmonary-Allergy Drugs Advisory Committee.